SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 ### Semantic Versioning - SemVer

-See the [official documentation](https://semver.org/) for more detail.
+It's a good idea to add a version number to our software, so that other people can tell when we make changes, and make sure they're using the version they need.
+This helps to avoid the confusion when refering to the different capabilities and behaviours - we can just say "use version 3.8.5".
+One of the most common systems for numbering versions is **SemVer**.

-Version numbers have the form `MAJOR.MINOR.PATCH`.
+Using SemVer, version numbers have the form `MAJOR.MINOR.PATCH`.

 When a new version is released, we update the version number depending on the type of changes we made to the software.
 If all we've done is fix bugs, or make changes that don't affect the functionality, we increment the third part of the version number and call this a **patch release**.